TDA283-compiler-construction/project/project/extensions.md

   transformation.
 * Provide a predefined type of lists with list comprehensions, similar to what is available in Python.
-* Allow functions to be statically nested.
 * A simple module system.
 Details on module systems will be provided in the lectures.
 * Implement exceptions, which can be thrown and caught.
-* Implement some form of garbage collection.
 * Implement a backend for another architecture, such as RISC-V. It is important that you provide some way for the grader to test programs.